I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff

 Run time: 29:08

 This underrated four-track EP consists of songs that had been recorded during the sessions for 2008's Death Magnetic album but didn't make the final cut for that record.
 When Beyond Magnetic was released, it seemed to fly under the radar for almost everyone outside of Metallica's most fanatical, gotta-have-everything collectors and diehard fans.

-After a few years on the shelf, the four songs on Beyond Magnetic were released in piecemeal fashion as part of the festivities to mark Metallica's 30th anniversary.
-In December 2011, the band performed a four night stand of "anniversary shows" at the legendary Fillmore venue in their home base of San Francisco.
+The four songs on Beyond Magnetic were originally released in piecemeal fashion as part of the festivities marking Metallica's 30th anniversary.
+In December 2011, the band performed a four-night stand of "anniversary shows" at the legendary Fillmore venue in their home base of San Francisco.
 Admission to these four gigs was limited to members of the Metallica fan club, and the band "world premiered" one new song at each show.
 Attendees were then issued a bracelet with a special code on it that allowed them to download the new tracks for free from Metallica's official website after the gig.
 Eventually, the tunes were released digitally through major Internet music retailers before finally making their debut on CD format in early 2012.

 I gladly picked up Beyond Magnetic when the CD first hit retailers, since I'd enjoyed the Death Magnetic album and was interested in hearing more material in that same vein.
 This mini-CD format also appealed to me because it brought back warm, fuzzy memories of buying previous Metallica EP's, like the classic Creeping Death or The $5.98 EP: Garage Days Re-Revisited when I was a teenager.
 (It also helped that the EP was irresistibly cheap.
-When's the last time you bought a "new release" CD for five bucks?
-Haha!)
+When's the last time you bought a "new release" CD for five bucks?)